[Take Action] Tell the ATF to Not Regulate Bump Stocks

 So please comment on the regulations.gov comment page to tell the ATF to not regulate bump stocks.
-You may use GOA’s suggested text (italicized below) or your own comments, and you may access the comment page here or by clicking the “Speak Up Now” buttons below.
+You may use GOA’s suggested text (italicized below) or your own comments, and you may access the comment page here.

 Regarding ATF’s Proposed Rule on the “Bump-Stock Type Device”

 [Docket No. 2017R–22; AG Order No. 4132– 2018]

 Copy and paste into the ATF comment page:

 I am opposed to any regulation on bump stocks.

 These proposed regulations would declare a “bump stock” to be a machinegun because it allows the gun to fire more than one shot “by a single PULL of the trigger” — that is, by a single volitional function of the finger.